Egypt arrests doctors, silences critics over virus outbreak

 The government has scaled up testing within all general hospitals and ordered private companies to churn out face masks and gear for front-line health workers.
 El-Sissi has ordered bonuses for medical workers equivalent to $44-$76 a month.

-But health personnel are sounding alarm on social media.
+But health personnel are sounding the alarm on social media.
 Doctors say shortages have forced them to purchase surgical masks with their meager salaries.
 Families plead for intensive care beds.
 Dentists and pharmacists complain of being forced to handle suspected virus patients with little training.

 The pandemic has pushed the Egyptian Medical Syndicate, a non-political group of professionals, into a striking new role as the country’s sole advocate for doctors’ rights.